APPLYING SPACED REPETITION IN DESIGNING PHYSICS LEARNING MATERIALS: FROM PROCEDURE TO PEDAGOGICAL EXPERIMENTATION

 Abstract

-In Physics education, retaining and consolidating knowledge over the long term remains a significant challenge for students.
-This study proposes a procedure for designing Physics learning materials based on the Spaced Repetition (SR), with the aim of enhancing long-term memory retention and improving students’ academic performance.
-Utilizing a design research approach informed by the ADDIE model, the authors propose a five-step procedure for developing SR-based learning materials.
-The procedure is illustrated through the topic “Simple Harmonic Oscillation” in Physics 11.
-The results from a three-month pedagogical experiment involving 169 students show that the experimental group exhibited better memory retention and achieved higher learning outcomes than the control group (mean score difference = 1.10; p = 0.018).
-Moreover, knowledge retention after three months was significantly higher in the experimental group (mean score difference = 1.50; p = 0.012).
-These findings confirm the potential of SR-integrated learning materials in fostering students’ long-term knowledge retention
+In Physics education, retaining and consolidating knowledge over the long term remains a major challenge for students.
+This study proposes a procedure for designing Physics learning materials based on spaced repetition (SR), with the aim of enhancing long-term retention and improving students’ learning outcomes.
+Using a design research approach informed by the ADDIE instructional design model, the authors propose a five-step procedure for developing SR-based learning materials.
+The procedure is illustrated through the topic “Simple Harmonic Oscillation” in Grade 11 Physics.
+Results from a three-month experiment involving 169 students show that the experimental group demonstrated better retention and achieved higher learning outcomes than the control group (mean score difference = 1.10; p = 0.018).
+Moreover, retention after three months was significantly higher in the experimental group (mean score difference = 1.50; p = 0.012).
+These findings confirm the potential of SR-integrated learning materials to foster students’ long-term knowledge retention.

 Keywords